-The management of Tweed Shire Council's waste is a high priority service with the primary focus being to minimise the amount of waste being disposed of to landfill and to manage the landfill using best practice methods.
+The management and processing of Tweed Shire Council's waste is a high priority service with there being a strong focus on minimising the amount of waste being disposed of to landfill and to manage the landfill using best practice methods.

 The introduction of a weekly food and garden organics collection service on 1 July 2017 was a key initiative of the 2014 Waste Strategy.
-A food and garden organics processing facility is currently in the planning stages with completion expected by September 2021.
+A food and garden organics processing facility has now been built and was operational from August 2021.